 - 1. Office of the President

-- 2. Office of the Dean of Student Affairs
+- 2. Office of Student Affairs

-- 3. Office of Academic Affairs

-- 4. Office of Communications
+- 3. Office of Communications

-- 5. Office of Campus Safety
+- 4. Office of Campus Safety

 Creation of Message templates ("standard messages") will be reviewed with the Office of Communications

 2. Follow-Up after an Emergency Message is sent: